wmde/wikibase-release-pipeline/docs/adr/0002-tarball-hosting.md

 #### cons:

 - We would need to build something that either pulls the artifacts or gets them uploaded from the pipeline.
-- Effort required is unclear.
+- Effort required is estimated to be high.
+- Meant to be a marketing website

 ## Extension Distributor